Skip to main content

 tcb fn delete

-# Delete app function
+# Deleting app Function

 tcb fn delete app

-# Delete all functions
+# Delete All Functions

 tcb fn delete